AnggaR96s/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## What kind of music do planets listen to?
+Nep-tunes.